 SkyMiles® in and of itself is also a factor when discussing the merits of any of the SkyMiles® Credit Cards.
 While miles never expire, Delta has a tendency to be fickle about the number of miles it takes to pay for an award flight.
 A vast range of SkyMiles can be required for the same route from day to day, making it difficult to ensure you’re getting the most out of your miles.
 However, if you are a seasoned Delta flier, using SkyMiles is a relatively easy way to pay for flights, seat upgrades and more.

 The bottom line: Both seasoned travelers and newbies to the points and miles game have better travel credit card options available, but the mix of American Express benefits, a good rewards rate and no annual fee can make this an attractive starter card for a loyal Delta flier who falls into a lower spending category.

 Who should get this card

-- Cash advance and balance transfer fees are both $5 or 3% of the amount of each transfer, whichever is greater.
+- The balance transfer fee is $5 or 3% of each transfer, whichever is higher.

 How this card compares

 - Earn 50,000 bonus miles after you make $1,000 in purchases within the first three months, plus get a $50 statement credit after you make a Delta purchase with the card within the first three months.